thailey01/mwi-benchmark/firstname_lastname_MM-YYYY/README.md

 I am sorry to bother you but it appears we are in need a few more things for the completion of our site.
 It would really help us if we could get a few photographs to display what your company is all about (this could be pictures of your staff, projects, executives, etc.).
-Additionally, most companies have a small 'About Us' entry that let's potential clients know who you are and why they should chose you.
+Additionally, most companies have a small 'About Us' entry that lets potential clients know who you are and why they should chose you.
 This could be something like a mission statement, history of your business and plans for future business.
 Again, we appreciate your cooperation and look forward to your response.